Property Damage Liability: Definition & How It Helps (2026)

 Your policy limit is the maximum your insurance will pay toward a given claim.
 But what happens if you cause more damage than your policy will cover?

-In this case, you may be liable for the remaining amount.
-The other driver may file a lawsuit against you, and if you don’t have enough assets, they may be able to garnish your wages, put a lien on your home or take other actions to collect.
+In this case, you may be liable for the remaining amount of $10,000 to the second vehicle owner.
+The other driver may file a lawsuit against you.
+Since the insurer paid out the full policy limit, its duty to defend you has ended, and you must pay for your lawyer’s fees in this lawsuit.
+If you lose the case and don’t have enough assets to pay the judgment, they may be able to garnish your wages, put a lien on your home or take other actions to collect.

 Free Car Accident Case Review